This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 3. Milk solution

-Milk mixed with water in a 1:1 ratio can be a good natural solution for black spots.
-If applied weekly, this DIY solution can control the disease like a fungicide.
-However, nobody knows yet why milk works against black spots.
+Milk mixed with water in a 1:1 ratio can be an excellent natural solution for black spots.
+This DIY solution can control the disease like a fungicide if applied weekly.
+However, nobody knows yet why milk works against black holes.

-Its effectiveness is largely linked to the lactoferrin in milk, which helps fight diseases in people.
-It’s not any milk that’s used for black spots, though.
-You need to use cow’s milk.
+Its effectiveness is primarily linked to the lactoferrin in milk, which helps fight diseases in people.
+It’s not milk used for black spots; you must use cow’s milk.
 For example, soy and almond milk will not affect the roses.

-Unfortunately, the milk remedy can make other microorganisms thrive on the leaves.
-Their presence may be aesthetically unappealing.
+Unfortunately, the milk remedy can make other microorganisms thrive on the leaves, and their presence may be aesthetically unappealing.

 Commercial black spot solutions